cyberpwnn/GlacialRealms/README.md

 * **Technic 4.1**

 ### Staged Updates
 These updates **should not be updated until the entire network can be rebooted along with cyberpwn's aproval**.
-This is due to the nature of plugin updates (sometimes conversions can have serious data loss without proper preperations)
+This is due to the nature of plugin updates (sometimes conversions can have serious data loss without proper preperations).

 * **Phantom Death 5**
 * **Titles 3.4**